izzy-robinson/msc-thesis/A Fresh Perspective on Local Friendliness Inequalities.md

 :align: center
 ```

-But we can simplify and make pattern more obvious by taking advantage freedom due to no-signalling.
+However we need not stop there; we can simplify and make pattern more obvious by taking advantage freedom due to no-signalling.

 ```{figure} decompositions-shifting.JPG
 :name: decompositions-shifting-figure